 What is Huyen's most memorable memory in her early days of athletics ?

 I think sports and athletics chose me.
 When I was in school, I always stood out from my friends in the game of tag.
 The boys couldn’t catch up with me.
-In 2007, my teachers saw that I had potential so they chose me to compete in the district and won first prize.
+In 2007, my teachers saw that I had potential so they chose me to compete in the district competition and won first place.

 Reluctantly, the teachers had to create conditions for me to cycle 10km from home to the team practice in the morning and then cycle back, every day for a month.
 In the 2008 Provincial Phu Dong Sports Festival, I won against a professional training partner in the distance of...
-100m, then competed in the 2008 National Phu Dong Sports Festival and won the gold medal.
+100m, then competed in the 2008 National Phu Dong Sports Festival and won gold medal.

 In 2009, I was selected for the national youth athletics team that gathered in Tu Son, then joined the national team in 2011, competed in the first SEA Games in Indonesia, and won a bronze medal in the relay.